tqbl/arca23k-dataset/README.rst

 -------------

 Some of the scripts require access to the Freesound API.
-To use the API, you need access credentials, which you can `apply`__ for.
-Once you have a client ID and a client secret key, you need to add these credentials to the `client.json`__ file.
+To use the API, access credentials are required, which can be applied for `here`__.
+Once a client ID and a client secret key are obtained, they need to be added to the `client.json`__ file.
 An access token is also needed to download clips from Freesound.
 To obtain an access token, follow the instructions given `here`__.
 Note that an access token is only valid for 24 hours.